UtkarshVerma/hugo-dream-plus/README.md

 * More social icons
 * Shorte.st website script, and a lot of other minor improvements.

+This project adheres to the Contributor Covenant [code of conduct](/CODE_OF_CONDUCT.MD).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [utkarshverma@pm.me](mailto:utkarshverma@pm.me).

 #### [Live Demo](http://dream-plus.netlify.com)

 This theme can be used for two purposes: